The Pumicestone Passage

 Effluent Management of Houseboat Watercraft

-TAPP takes interest in the continual monitoring of the potential ocean breach of Bribie Island into areas of the Pumicestone Passage.
-Members regularly invest time
+TAPP takes interest in the continual monitoring of the ocean breach of Bribie Island into areas of the Pumicestone Passage, investigating and discussing the published

 TAPP has worked with council engineers to encourage use of best practice techniques for management of storm water runoff from the Southern Lakes development.
 Concerns